Earth Notes: Saving Electricity and GasUpdated 2020-10-27 13:49 GMT.

 We started our trek back in the mists (well, June) of 2007...

-I measured the power used by some gadgets around the house and in my study.
+I tracked the power used by some gadgets around the house and in my study.
 What is worth turning off or even replacing, given that some is old?

 Having done this survey (June 2007), we're going to make more effort to turn things such as the PC and cable TV box and stereo off completely.